yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-20-guide-google-sheets-to-jira.md

-{:title "Guide: Google Sheets to JIRA issues"
+{:title "Guide: Google Sheets to Jira issues"
  :layout :post
  :toc true
  :author "@devth"
- :summary "Consume a Google Sheet as a CSV and create JIRA issues for each item" :tags  ["guide" "2020" "jira"]}
+ :summary "Consume a Google Sheet as a CSV and create Jira issues for each item" :tags  ["guide" "2020" "jira"]}

- This guide demonstrates the use of Yetibot to consume a Google Sheet as a CSV and create JIRA issues from the rows.
+ This guide demonstrates the use of Yetibot to consume a Google Sheet as a CSV and create Jira issues from the rows.

 ## CSV consumption